People's behavior does not have to be goal-directed

 then one does behave rationally nonetheless.
 In such a case one

-spends money on something which will, presumably, always serve a
+spends money on something that will, presumably, always serve a

 good end, either a personal or a nonpersonal one.